-The Association builds, renovates and manages low-cost housing for rent and sale.
+The Group builds, renovates and manages low-cost housing for rent and sale.

-The core of our business is centred on the management of 15,765 homes - principally social housing for rent.
-The location of the homes we manage is shown in Figure 2 on this page.
-The Association is active in three local authority areas.
+The core of the Group's business is centred on the management of 15,843 homes - principally social housing for rent.
+The location of homes managed by the Group's members is shown in Figure 2 on the current page.
+The Association is active in five local authority areas.

-Figure 2: Location of housing stock - shading shows concentrations
+Figure 2: Location of housing stock - shading shows concentrations.